-The City also proposed to modify the requirement for the EHRT unit in LTCP Update Row 11a, as well as to replace the NSI tunnel in Row 12 with an alternative set of controls.
+The City previously proposed to modify the requirement for the EHRT unit in LTCP Update Row 11a, as well as to replace the NSI tunnel in Row 12 with an alternative set of controls.
 However, the City informed USEPA and Ohio EPA of its decision to defer those requests to a later date.
+The parties did not discuss those potential modifications during this reporting period.